Do I really need bonds in my portfolio?

 First off, we have intermediate treasuries (which can be an ETF or mutual fund).
 Next, you have total bond funds (ETFs or mutual funds).

 You expect slightly higher returns during the “good” times between market crashes with a total bond fund.
-In addition to about 30% intermediate treasuries, they have corporate bonds and other governmental bonds.
+In addition to about 30% intermediate treasuries, they have corporate and other governmental bonds.
 You, of course, need to do a deep dive into the total bond fund you are exploring, but the whole point is to own a more representative sample of total US bonds with the total bond fund.

 On the other hand, Intermediate treasuries are US treasuries with a duration of around 6-7 years.
 These are considered as high quality as bonds get.
 Even though they may not pay as much during the good years because of “flight to safety,” they retain their value well during a market crash.